The fisher folk of Kovollan

 While preparing our breakfast, the whole area was suddenly awash with women, all dressed with veils, but frantically working on a big patch of sand, digging and carrying the soil away in big dishes and dumping it across the road.
 We later found out that they were all helping in digging the foundations for a new church, later on Nick and I went over and helped them in the excavations, this seemed to put the whole exercise into total array as the women ended laughing at our attempt to carry the dishes of sand on our heads.

-Tomorrow, our last day here we have been invited top go out fishing on a palm tree boat a few km out to see, should be interesting heading out to see on a log with an engine strapped to it.
+Tomorrow, our last day here we have been invited top go out fishing on a palm tree boat a few kilometers out to sea, should be interesting heading out to see on a log with an engine strapped to it.